-So this is how you install Genesis framework :
+So this is how you install the Genesis framework :

 Download the Genesis framework from your Studiopress account’s download page.
-You must note that you should be logged in your Studiopress account and you should have purchased the theme already.
-If you buy the child theme also then you would find it there for download.
+You must note that you should be logged in to your Studiopress account and you should have purchased the theme already.
+If you buy the child theme also then you will find it there for download.

-- Upload the Genesis framework through WordPress dashboard.
+- Upload the Genesis framework through the WordPress dashboard.
 To do this you need to go to Appearance -> Themes in the WP dashboard.
-Click on the link which prompts you to “Install themes” and after that click on the link which says “Upload”.
+Click on the link that prompts you to “Install themes” and after that click on the link that says “Upload”.

 - After you are done with installing the Genesis framework upload your child theme just like the above process and then activate it.
 Remember to always make changes in the child theme and not the framework itself because the changes done to the framework can be lost in subsequent updates.

 - You need to set up the Genesis Theme settings.
-They can be found in the dashboard under a new section titled “Genesis” .
-You can hover on the option and then select the appropriate Theme settings option and perform the changes required.
+They can be found in the dashboard under a new section titled “Genesis”.
+You can hover over the option and then select the appropriate Theme settings option and perform the changes required.

 - You will need to fix the widget section, as by default most of the child themes mess up with the header widget area.
-So give some time to adjusting the widgets in the proper place before you do any more changes.
+So give some time to adjust the widgets in the proper place before you make any more changes.

 - Set up the SEO settings for Genesis :

-For those of us using WordPress SEO by Yoast or any other SEO plugin the need to set this up won’t arise.
-But for the people who aren’t relying on any external SEO plugin you must set up the meta description for Home page and meta keywords for the home page
+For those of us using WordPress SEO by Yoast or any other SEO plugin, the need to set this up won’t arise.
+But for the people who aren’t relying on any external SEO plugin, you must set up the meta description for the Home page and meta keywords for the home page

 Benefits of using Genesis framework :

-- Wide variety of customizable child themes are available for Genesis framework.
+- A wide variety of customizable child themes are available for the Genesis framework.

-- Genesis framework supports custom hooks and actions and many of the advanced level functionality can be custom coded into a website running on Genesis framework.
+- Genesis framework supports custom hooks and actions and many of the advanced-level functionalities can be custom-coded into a website running on Genesis framework.

 - You can also use many of the different add-ons and plugins available for Genesis.

-So do you have any doubt with setting up and installing the Genesis framework?
+So do you have any doubts about setting up and installing the Genesis framework?
 If yes then do comment below with your query and we will help you resolve it!